Noise music: Etymology

-According to Danish noise and music theorist Torben Sangild, one single definition of noise in music is not possible.
+According to Danish noise and music theorist Torben Sangild, no single definition of noise in music is possible.
 Sangild instead provides three basic definitions of noise: a musical acoustics definition, a second communicative definition based on distortion or disturbance of a communicative signal, and a third definition based in subjectivity (what is noise to one person can be meaningful to another; what was considered unpleasant sound yesterday is not today).